 Change only comes through continuous improvement of our supply chain.
 Suppliers and their factories must comply with our minimum requirements on the management of chemicals to enter into a business relationship with us.
 We ensure ongoing compliance through audits, corrective action plans and capacity building.

 Then we aim to support our suppliers in adopting more sustainable practices in wet processes, which consume high quantities of water, by helping them apply the best techniques available.
 This could involve the choice of raw materials and chemical products, improvements in technology, waste and energy management, and the upgrading of their waste-water purification systems.

 An international working group made up of university researchers, leading laboratories, industry specialists and scientists from non-governmental organisations helps us develop these techniques and analyses our suppliers’ waste water.
 We publish a list of our wet-processing suppliers as well as their water waste results to demonstrate our commitment to transparency and to encourage better practice in the industry at large.

-We verify our progress towards zero discharge against our latest standard for waste-water quality, which we continually review with our partners.
+We verify our compliance with the zero discharge against our latest standard for waste-water quality, which we continually review with our partners.

 In its 2016 Detox Catwalk awards, Greenpeace awarded us the highest ‘Avant-Garde’ rating, confirming that we had fully delivered on all its testing criteria.
 The environmental organisation said our approach to transparency was ‘exemplary’, that our action plan was ‘progressing transparently, and that we had met our timeline commitments to eliminate PFC from production processes.
 In 2018, Greenpeace also recognized Inditex as "leader of this paradigm shift, exceeding expectations" in his report "Destination Zero".
 We remain fully committed to achieving all the aims of ZDHC by 2020.